Mobile version

 Barystatic sea level changes

 Barystatic sea level changes are due to freshwater exchanges with the continents, including ice mass changes from Greenland, Antarctica and continental glaciers, as well as freshwater fluxes from continental areas (i.e. large river basins such as the Amazon).
 Here, barystatic sea level changes estimated with satellite gravimetry are compared with the sea level budget approach, showing remarkable consistency (Figure 1).
-Barystatic sea level changes from satellite gravimetry are found to be highly sensitive to post-processing corrections, such as the geocenter and glacial isostatic adjustment, some models providing a better fit than others with the sea level budget approach.
+Barystatic sea level changes from satellite gravimetry are found to be highly sensitive to post-processing corrections, such as the geocenter and glacial isostatic adjustment, with the change of geocenter solution in version 2.1 of the ensemble providing a better fit to the SLBC approach.

 Manometric sea level changes